mshroyer/coursepointer/README.md

 I made this originally with Ride with GPS in mind, but their new [Waypoints feature](https://support.ridewithgps.com/hc/en-us/articles/36795897776411-Waypoints) natively supports exporting POIs as FIT course points.
+RWGPS Waypoints will probably be more convenient than using this tool for most users, though coursepointer does offer more control over things like virtual partner speed and behavior when passing by POIs multiple times, such as on out-and-back routes.

 ## Troubleshooting